 - Restriction.
-All net new lots created must be deed-restricted with an Affordable or Workforce restriction acceptable to the Jackson/Teton County Housing Department.
+All net new lots created must be deed-restricted with an Affordable or Workforce restriction acceptable to the Jackson/Teton County Affordable Housing Department.
 The Workforce restriction does not limit an initial sales price, but it does restrict potential buyers or occupants to members of the Teton County workforce.
 This means that these households must earn a minimum of 75% of their income from a local business.
 The draft zoning language does not specify the terms of the restriction and leaves latitude for the Housing Department to work with the landowner to determine restrictions that meet community and Housing Department objectives and the needs of potential future landowners and tenants.
-As noted in the Plan Review Committee comments from the Housing Department, there are different benefits to the Workforce ownership vs. Workforce rental restrictions that the Housing Department administers that could be more appropriate depending on the circumstances of the property owner. - Sewer and Wastewater.
+Modifications to existing Housing Department restriction templates would need to be approved by the Board of County Commissioners.
+As noted in the Plan Review Committee comments from the Housing Department, there are different benefits to the Workforce ownership vs. Workforce rental restrictions that the Housing Department administers that could be more appropriate depending on the circumstances of the property owner.
+The Housing Department has not prepared a unique deed-restriction template specifically for these Workforce Home Business Option properties, however, if the Board determines that a special restriction is necessary to facilitate the viability of these workforce-restricted lots for local home businesses, then a new template, to be approved by the Board of County Commissioners, could be developed by the Housing Department at the Board's direction. - Sewer and Wastewater.
 Given the documented water quality issues in Hog Island and, more generally, southern Teton County, the Workforce Home Business Option requires that new lots created with this tool either be connected to an existing sanitary sewer, or a sewage disposal facility installed by the subdivider.
 The installation of new individual septic tanks on these new, restricted lots is prohibited.
 The LDRs already require that development within 500' of an existing public sanitary sewer attempt to connect, and the presence of the sewer line running to Munger Mountain Elementary School means properties exercising this option would likely need to attempt to connect prior to pursuing a private system. - Limit on Habitable Floor Area.
 A 3-acre lot under the proposed zoning would allow for just over 8,000 square feet of developable floor area.
 Most of the existing homes in the subarea are significantly smaller than 8,000 square feet, with many under 2,500 square feet.
 As the purpose of the WHB zone is to encourage both residential and home business opportunities in the subarea consistent with the scale and pattern of existing development, the WHB zone proposes that lots created using the WHB Option would be limited to 2,500 square feet of habitable floor area, with additional habitable floor area allowed as part of approved use permits for accessory uses.1 2,500 square feet is the threshold at which affordable housing mitigation fees are required for residential development in Teton County.
+The Planning Commission has recommended that this 2,500 square foot limit be raised to 3,000 square feet to allow for additional flexibility for larger families.
 This standard allows for construction of homes consistent with existing character while maintaining allowances for additional floor area to construct accessory structures, like shops, garages, and barns, to facilitate home business uses.